bdunnette/tryton-admin-manual/accounts.rst

 Periods
 """""""
-Menu > Financial Management > Configuration > Fiscal Years > Periods (Double click)
+:menuselection:`Menu --> Financial Management --> Configuration --> Fiscal Years --> Periods`

 Select a period by double clicking on it.

 A period is mainly defined by a Starting and an Ending date, a Fiscal Year, a Type and a State (Open or Closed ).

 The type can be Standard or Adjustement: Periods of the type Standard on the same fiscal year can not overlap.
 Period of type Adjustement can overlap other periods and are typically used for all the accounting moves that must be created when closing a fiscal year.
 By default, the system uses only Standard period when creating moves.
 Each account move must be linked to a period and a move must be created on an open period.

 With the button Close Periods you can close a selected period, accounting for that period is not possible anymore.
 You can use the Re-Open Periods button to open a selected period again.

 With the Next record button you can select the next Period.

-When your done click finally on the Save this record button.
+When you are done, click on the Save this record button.

 Account
 -------